-See point 6 of the Report on Operations for an explanation of significant events that have taken place since the close of the year.
+See point 5 of the report on operations for an explanation of significant events that have taken place since the closure of the year.

 Publication of the financial statements was authorised by the Company's Board of Directors on 9 March 2015 (as required by paragraph 17 of IAS 10).